Liner Notes

 -

-When you run a C# program, your code gets compiled (translated) into something the computer can understand, then the computer follows your instructions step by step and shows the results (like printing text or doing math).
+When you run a Java program, your code gets compiled (translated) into something the computer can understand, then the computer follows your instructions step by step and shows the results (like printing text or doing math).

 -